-The remaining 24 credit hours will be chosen from the listed courses.
+The remaining 24 credit hour minimum will be chosen from the ACS and CS courses listed in the Graduate Bulletin.
 All of these courses have CS 260 and STAT 511 or equivalents as prerequisites unless stated otherwise.
 Many have additional undergraduate prerequisites.
 A limited number of other graduate courses in mathematics, engineering, and occasionally business may be approved on an individual basis.